1Ferraz1/Projeto/README.md

 - E clico no ícone do carrinho

-- Então tenho que e ser direcionado a pagina do carrinho
+- Então tenho que ser direcionado a pagina do carrinho

 - E o contador de itens no carrinho deve mostrar "2"